red-gate/web-kata/kata-ts-7.md

 1. sharing Actions across components:
     1. in the `ProductContainer` component add the necessary code to remove the current product.
-        1. add a button/div inside the `product-header` section
+        1. add a button/div inside the `product-header-menu` section
         1. create and dispatch an action that will make the product get deleted from the server
         1. **Note** You should only need to change `ProductContainer` component
 1. create a voting button/div next to the remove div in the `ProductItem` component